mpampuch/pytorch-notes/README.md

 Inside of the `modules` directory I've created a file called `helper_functions.py`.
 This file contains the most useful functions I've made/encountered for working with PyTorch.

+> [!NOTE]
-**Note**: In a professional setting it may be useful to put these functions inside a `utils.py` file but for the sake of this notes repository I didn't want to pollute the `modules/utils.py` file with code that wasn't relevant to the [Organizing PyTorch projects](#Organizing-PyTorch-projects) section.
+> In a professional setting it may be useful to put these functions inside a `utils.py` file but for the sake of this notes repository I didn't want to pollute the `modules/utils.py` file with code that wasn't relevant to the [Organizing PyTorch projects](#Organizing-PyTorch-projects) section.

 ## Model deployment